bpfree/westport_mussels_aoa/README.md

 Data examined but not existing within original region

-1. Environmental sensors and buoys
-2. WWTF outfall structures
+1. WWTF outfall structures
-3. Ocean disposal sites
+2. Ocean disposal sites
-4. Special use airspace
+3. Special use airspace
-5. Cod spawning protection areas
+4. Cod spawning protection areas
-6. VTR (charter / party)
+5. VTR (charter / party)
-7. Known cod spawning areas
+6. Known cod spawning areas

 Data examined but not existing within -20m and -40m of federal waters that are within 20 miles of Westport